moby/moby/docs/sources/articles/authentication.md

 Certificate-based authentication uses TLS certificates provided by a Certificate Authority (CA).
-This is for advanced usage where you may want to integrate Docker with other TLS-compatible tools or you may already use PKI within your organisation.
-You can just get the client to verify the server’s certificate against a CA, or do full two-way authentication by getting the server to also verify the client’s certificate.
+This is for advanced usage where you may want to integrate Docker with other TLS-compatible tools or you may already use public key infrastructure (PKI) within your organisation.
+You can get the client to just verify the server’s certificate against a CA, or do full two-way authentication by getting the server to also verify the client’s certificate.

 To enable certificate-based authentication, add the flag `--auth=cert` and point the `--auth-ca` flag to a trusted CA certificate.